httpNick/Nicks-Code/README.txt

 My friend Jared did most of the view (Gamepanel, GUI, HotKeyController, InfoPanel, and MouseController).

-- For WordCompress, and Compress I did all coding except for the main in each which was used for testing by my proffesor.
+- For WordCompress, and Compress I did all coding except for the main in each which was used for testing by my professor.

 - Each project is pretty clearly commented, but I thought adding this might make it even more clear.